localstack/docs/content/en/aws/sns/index.md

 5. Use the web user-interface to perform further operations on the SNS topic, such as deleting the topic, visualizing the topic attributes, and creating a new subscription.

 ## LocalStack Specifics
+We provide additional features to help you develop, debug and test your SNS applications.
+They are exposed as internal endpoints that you can access to have more informations about specific internal data.

 ### Accessing published Platform Messages